 RV owners who go boondocking can explore public lands away from the hustle and bustle of campsites.
 The idea of parking your RV on some open ground and enjoying everything that nature has to offer is appealing to many campers.
 However, you’ll need to carefully prepare your RV to get the most out of your boondocking experience.
 Self-sufficiency is a much higher priority for boondockers than people who visit campgrounds since many key amenities won’t be available.
 Here’s an overview of how you should prepare for your first boondocking trip.

-What Are the Benefits of Boondocking?
+What Are The Benefits Of Boondocking?

 The main benefit of boondocking is the freedom it gives you.
 When you check into a campsite, you’re assigned a spot for your camper, and you share the space with many others.
 By contrast, if you choose a remote boondocking spot, your group may be the only people for miles around.
 You can set up your RV wherever you like and roam around without worrying about neighbors.
 If you’re unhappy with your spot or just want a change of scenery, you can move your RV or set off and look for another boondocking site to explore.